1871fotc/fotc/docs/headstones/shapes.md

   boost: 2
 ---

-#  Headstone Types
+#  Headstone Shapes

 You will find many different types of headstones in Toowong Cemetery.
-Examples of each style are shown below. **[Read more about the meaning of the shapes and the symbols on headstones](index.md)**.
+Examples of each style are shown below. **[Learn more about the meaning of the shapes and the symbols on headstones](index.md)**.

 ## Upright Slabs / Stelae